Man's death after police confrontation ruled accidental

 - Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death VIEW

+Boyd “appeared to be confused and paranoid,” the police report said.
+He died three days later.

-Boyd’s family attorney, A. Dwight Pettit, says questions remain about his medical care.
-Pettit says he’ll have an independent expert review the autopsy and hospital records.
+A lawyer for Boyd’s family, A. Dwight Pettit, said questions remain about Boyd’s medical care by emergency responders.
+Pettit said he plans to have an independent expert review the autopsy report and Boyd’s hospital records.

+“We think that there’s obviously something wrong here, beyond question, that somebody that calls to reach out for help ends up dead,” Pettit said.

+Police said in their report that when they tried to talk with Boyd, he began screaming and tried to get into police cars.

 Information from: The Baltimore Sun, http://www.baltimoresun.com